mwales/emu6502/README.md

 * 0x01 About - Emulator returns a string about it's version (Basically a test / heartbeat message
 * 0x02 Exit - Tells the emulator to shutdown
+* 0x03 List(flags, address, numInstruction) - Disassemble some instructions.
+Flag 0x1 indicates
+     the address is provided.
+0x02 indicates the numInstructions are provided.  flags is 8bit, address is sizeof address, numinstructions is 16-bit
 * RegisterDump() - Dump all the registers.
 X, Y, Accumulator, Status, PC, SP
 * RegisterWrite(registerName, registerValue)
 * MemoryWrite(address, numBytes, data)